Sylius/Sylius/UPGRADE-1.11.md

 In all of them constructor argument `$templatingEngine`, previously typed as `object` was changed to `EngineInterface|Environment`.
 It should not cause any problems (only such services would work in these controllers), but is theoretically making the type requirement stricter.

+#### Form type extensions

+All form type extensions supplied by Sylius now specify a priority of 100, instead of relying on the default value of 0.
+This means that your form type extensions, including autowired ones, may now consistently override the effect of these stock form type extensions without you having to explicitly specify their priorities.
+However, if you relied on the old default values, you might have to review priorities of your own form type extensions, as well as any that you have overridden.
+Please note that **unlike state machine callbacks**, form extension priorities are being executed in descending order.

 ### Minimum price & Promotions